Retrodad0001/MonogameAssault/README.md

 This is a demo game for learning Monogame and combining object-oriented design and data-oriented design.
 I also want to see how far I can come with maintainable automatic testing.
 Please give feedback so the community can use it.

-The game involves many units on the screen, with enough CPU-bound pressure, so parallelisation is needed.
+The game involves many units on the screen, with enough CPU-bound pressure, so parallelization is needed.
 This is not a massive project, but I will assume that the game should be supported for a long time and is huge, so it should be automatically testable and have "good enough" maintainability

 # Resources used

 ## Math

 Freya
-Math for Game Devs [2022, part 1] • Numbers, Vectors & Dot Product https://www.youtube.com/watch?v=fjOdtSu4Lm4
+Math for Game Development [2022, part 1] • Numbers, Vectors & Dot Product https://www.youtube.com/watch?v=fjOdtSu4Lm4

 This is just the first of many videos.